Guests & Visitors

-- Columbia Residential, Public Safety and other University staff reserve the right to revoke a visitor's access to the building if the guest disturbs or creates any difficulties for other residents.
+- Columbia Residential, Public Safety and other University staff reserve the right to revoke a guest or visitor's access to the building if the guest disturbs or creates any difficulties for other residents.

-Residents of the following buildings must also abide by their building's guest policy, which may require additional approvals prior to hosting a guest:
+Residents of the following buildings must also abide by their building's guest policy:

 - New Residence Hall (517 West 121st Street) -- Guests currently not permitted.